josepplloo/layout-101/README.md

 `Layout 101`: My firsts designes 🦑
 ====================================

-The aim of this repo is to provides a common examples for start a web developer career.
+The aim of this repo is provide a common examples for start a web developer career.

 This repo contains the challenges in order to be faced by difficulty (subjetive):